 Thirteen essential conditions are given as Ends We Seek (here) in five categories: OPPORTUNITY, GROWTH, SELF-DETERMINATION, GOVERNANCE, and OUTREACH.
 Examples: Students experience fellowship, common culture, collective self‑governance, and shared responsibility.
 Students are free of curricular coercion.
 Students enjoy civil liberties such as freedoms of speech, press, thought, and attention.

 Practicing life.
 Children and teens practice life in a self-governed school society: empowered as voters, bound by laws, challenged by choice, supported by community, and driven by nature.
 Immersed in opportunities and challenges of the real world scaled down, young people develop knowledge, skills, intelligence, and character, and find individually effective ways of being and doing.

 Democracy.
-As members of the School Meeting, students and staff together govern the school, managing legislative, judicial, and executive functions, including facilities, staff, business, and more.
+As members of the School Meeting, students and staff together govern the school, managing legislative, judicial, and executive functions.
 Everybody gets a vote, youngest to oldest, and anybody can run for election to positions of authority.
 Laws are adopted by majority vote and enforced by the judicial branch, applying due process and rule of law.
-A Board of Trustees preserves the democratic structure, ensures student civil liberties, manages long-term assets, and sets limits of prudence and ethics on School Meeting’s governance.
+A Board of Trustees preserves the school’s democratic structure, ensures student civil liberties, manages long-term interests, and sets limits of prudence and ethics on School Meeting’s governance.

 Self-determination.
 Like adults in the world beyond school, students pursue activities of their own choosing or creation, limited by imagination and hundreds of school laws, but not by prescribed curriculum or adult demands.
 Self-motivation outperforms coercion in its power to educate: from the passion of self-determined adventures, character and intelligence emerge.
 Kids launch themselves into fulfilling lives, already knowing independence, interdependence, and self-authorship.